mongodb/specifications/source/server-selection/server-selection-tests.rst

         },
     }

-3. Create a client with both mongoses' adresses in its seed list, appName="loadBalancingTest", and command monitoring enabled.
+3. Create a client with both mongoses' addresses in its seed list, appName="loadBalancingTest", and command monitoring enabled.

 4. Start 10 concurrent threads / tasks that each run 10 `findOne` operations